Wilbur Davenport

-Wilbur B. Davenport Jr. (July 27, 1920 – August 28, 2003) was an American engineer and scientist, known for his work on communications systems.
+Wilbur B. Davenport Jr. (July 27, 1920 – August 28, 2003) was a professor emeritus of communication science and engineering at the Massachusetts Institute of Technology (MIT), born in Philadelphia, Pennsylvania.

-Early life
+Early life and education

-Davenport was born in Philadelphia, Pennsylvania and earned his bachelor's degree from Auburn University in 1941 where he was a member of Sigma Pi fraternity.
-He received his master's degree in 1943 from Massachusetts Institute of Technology (MIT) and then served from 1943 to 1946 in the U.S. Naval Reserve as a lieutenant (junior grade).
+Davenport earned his bachelor's degree in Electrical Engineering from Alabama Polytechnic Institute, Auburn University in 1941 where he was a member of Sigma Pi fraternity.
+He received his master's degree in 1943 from MIT and then served from 1943 to 1946 in the U.S. Naval Reserve as a lieutenant (junior grade).
 He returned to MIT and earned his Ph.D. in 1950, just after being named an assistant professor at the institute in 1949.

 Career

 He became a full professor from 1960 to 1982.
 From 1951 he worked with Lincoln Lab as leader of the research group on communications technology.
 In 1961 he was appointed associate head of the Research Laboratory of Electronics before returning to the Lincoln Lab in 1963.
 While at the RLE he worked on the spread spectrum techniques on secure communications.
 In 1974 he was appointed to head MIT's Electrical Engineering Department.
 While serving as department head he oversaw a curriculum change for computer students and a department name change to the Department of Electrical Engineering and Computer Science.
 He stepped down from the position after four years.

 During this time he was a director for the GenRad Corporation from 1974 to 1982.

 After retiring from M.I.T. he moved to Honolulu, Hawaii and became a visiting professor of electrical engineering at the University of Hawaii at Manoa until 1987.
 He moved to Sunriver, Oregon in that year.